 MALCOLM WILSON OBE

 Malcolm Wilson was born in 1956 and attended Cockermouth School before joining the family business selling motor vehicle parts.
-Inspired by British rally driver, the late Roger Clark, Malcolm pursued a career in motorsport from an early age and has almost 40 years of experience at World Rally Championship level.
+Inspired by British rally driver Roger Clark, he pursued a career in motorsport from an early age and has more than 40 years of experience at World Rally Championship level.

 As a driver, he won two British national titles in the late 1970s and achieved a long-held ambition by winning the British International crown in 1994.